NutonFlash/kreps/README.md

      </a>
    </p>

-2. **IoTDB Redis Connector**: This repository contains tools for integrating Redis with IoTDB.
+2. **IoTDB-Redis Connector**: This repository contains tools for integrating Redis with IoTDB.
 It includes a project for generating real-time data and writing it to Redis, and another project for reading data from Redis and writing it to IoTDB using Spark.

    <p>
      <a href="https://github.com/NutonFlash/iotdb-redis-connector">